PhysicsCodesLab/TensorContractionsXD.jl/docs/src/indexnotation.md

 types, and the use of BLAS can be disabled globally by calling `disable_blas()`.
 It is currently not possible to control the use of BLAS at the level of individual contractions.

-Since TensorOperationsXD v2.0, the necessary implementations are also available for `CuArray` objects of the [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl) library.
+Since TensorContractionsXD v2.0, the necessary implementations are also available for `CuArray` objects of the [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl) library.
 This implementation is essentially a simple wrapper over the CUTENSOR library of NVidia, and as such has certain restrictions as a result thereof.
 Native Julia alternatives using